sclorg/helm-charts/README.md

 #### Deploy Helm chart to OpenShift

-Now let's deploy Helm chart to OpenShift by command:
+You can deploy the Helm chart to the OpenShift cluster using command:

 ```commandline
 $ helm install <helm_chart_name> <tar_ball_path>
 ```

-E.g in case of postgresql-persistent Helm chart you see message, like:
+E.g Using postgresql-persistent Helm chart:

 ```commandline
 $ helm install postgresql-imagestreams postgresql-imagestreams-0.0.1.tgz